pscanf/baucis/README.md

     GET /api/horses?limit=3

-### select

-Set which fields should be selected for response documents.

-    GET /api/phones?select=-id -year

 ### sort

 Sort response documents by the given criteria.
 Here's how you'd sort the collection by `name` in ascending order, then by `age` in descending order.

     GET /api/cheeses?sort=name -age

+### select

+Set which fields should be selected for response documents.

+    GET /api/phones?select=-_id -year

+It is not permitted to use the `select` query option to select deselected paths.
+This is to allow a mechanism for hiding fields from client software.

+You can deselect paths in the Mongoose schema definition using `select: false` or in the controller by calling e.g. `controller.select('-foo')`.
+Your server middleware will be able to select these fields as usual using `query.select`, while preventing the client from selecting the field.

 ### populate